JakeCracknell/faremap/README.md

 To generate the JSON files in `web/data/fares/`:
 1. Register here: http://data.atoc.org/
 2. Download the latest fares feed and copy all of the files into the `atoc/` directory
-3. Run `MakeFilesJson.java`.
+3. Run `MakeFaresJson.java`.
 It should take less than an hour to run on a reasonably modern PC.

 ## Rebuilding TfL data